Hello and welcome to the podcast of the Lotus Eaters.

 It's accelerationism.

-Um it's like I think wokeness is an evolutionary adaptation, as you know, right uh where whereby you induce people uh who are genetically sickly to uh basically uh resign from the gene pool thus and you and you collapse society, collapse complex society such that people that are sickly can't survive, and that's what the woke are doing.
+It's like, I think wokeness is an evolutionary adaptation, as you know, whereby you induce people who are genetically sickly to basically resign from the gene pool.

-Even something like this, uh alternative media that's conservative, uh, 20 years ago, there was nothing like this.
+20 years ago, there was nothing like this.

-Yes, you know, there was just a few people meeting above pubs.
+There was just a few people meeting above pubs.

 Yes.

-Uh um, and that kind of behavior is only going to further that sense of in-group bonding, further polarization, further the process of breaking away.
+And that kind of behavior is only going to further that sense of in-group bonding, further polarization, further the process of breaking away.

-So, what you're saying is we may eventually be rid of these people.
+So what you're saying is we may eventually be rid of these people.

 Yeah, yeah.

-It's it's it's it's I I don't see it getting better before it gets considerably worse.
+I don't see it getting better before it gets considerably worse.

-And um this this this stuff is really dangerous.
+And this stuff is really dangerous.

-It's obvious that they're preparing for a big escalation, and it's very obvious that the same exact playbook will be used anywhere in Europe that tries to fix the problems of legal and illegal immigration.
+And it's very obvious that the same exact playbook will be used anywhere in Europe that tries to fix the problems of legal and illegal immigration.

 It's also obvious that if these problems with legal and illegal immigration don't get fixed, then the scenarios are extremely negative for the survival of the West.

-So that there's an existential fight with these guys, and they see it as existential because their power is peaked, their ability to influence people through words has peaked because everything that they say is completely discredited.
+So there's an existential fight with these guys, and they see it as existential because their power is peaked.

 Look, guys, none of this is true.